 Sampling was carried out according to a strict quality control protocol beginning at the drill rig.
 Holes were drilled to PQ size (85 mm core diameter) core, with a small number of holes drilled HQ size (63.5 mm core diameter).
 Sample intervals were between 0.1 and 2.0 metres and sampled to lithological boundaries.
-All were sampled as half-core except very recent holes (EK\49 to EK\51) which were sampled as quarter core.
+All were sampled as half-core except very recent holes (EK_49 to EK_51) which were sampled as quarter core.
 Core was cut using an Almonte© core cutter without water and blade and core holder cleaned down between samples.
-Sampling and preparation was carried out by trained geological and technical employees.
+Sampling and preparation were carried out by trained geological and technical employees.
 Samples were individually bagged and sealed.